fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 He told them that they could see the numbers of the Muslims, and that the Quraysh had no power to resist them.
 Abu Sufyan asked him what he ought to do.
 Abbas told him to ride behind him on his mule, and that he would take him to the Prophet, and would try to get safe-conduct for him.
 Hakim bin Hizam returned to Makkah to report on what he had seen and heard.
 Abbas and Abu Sufyan rode through the Muslim camp Presently, they rode past the tent of Umar, and he wanted to know who were the two visitors.

-When Umar recognized Abu Sufyan, he was thrilled, and said to him: “O enemy of God, at last you are in my power, and now I am going to kill you.”
+When Umar recognized Abu Sufyan, he was thrilled, and said to him: "O enemy of God, at last you are in my power, and now I am going to kill you."
 But Abbas told him that he (Abu Sufyan) was under his protection.
 Thereupon Umar rushed to see the Prophet and solicited his permission to kill him.
 But the Prophet just told Abbas to bring him on the following morning.

 Early next morning, Abbas, Abu Sufyan and Umar, all three appeared before the tent of the Prophet.
 Umar was raring to kill Abu Sufyan but the Prophet restrained him, and invited the latter to accept Islam.
 Abu Sufyan was not very eager to accept Islam but Abbas told him that if he didn't, then Umar would kill him, and he would never return to Makkah.
 Faced by the specter of death, Abu Sufyan declared the Shahadah which formally admitted him to the community of the Muslims.

-Abbas also requested the Prophet to grant Abu Sufyan some favor which he would equate with a “distinction.”
+Abbas also requested the Prophet to grant Abu Sufyan some favor which he would equate with a "distinction."
 The Prophet said that all those Makkans who would enter Abu Sufyan's house, or would stay in their own houses, or would enter the precincts of the Kaaba, would be safe from all harm.
 Abu Sufyan was very proud that the Prophet had declared his house to be a sanctuary for the idolaters of Makkah.
-His latter-day friends and admirers are flaunting his “distinction” right to this day.
+His latter-day friends and admirers are flaunting his "distinction" right to this day.

 ### Entering Mecca

 It was Friday, Ramadan 20, 8 A.H.
 (February 11, 630) when the army of Islam broke camp at Merr ad-Dharan, and marched toward Makkah.
 Abbas and Abu Sufyan stood on the brow of an eminence to watch the squadrons march past them.
 The latter was much impressed by the order, the discipline, the numbers and the espirit de corps of the formations, and said to Abbas:

-“Your nephew has truly won a great kingdom and great power.”
-Abbas snapped: “Woe to you!
-This is prophethood and not a kingdom.”
+"Your nephew has truly won a great kingdom and great power."
+Abbas snapped: "Woe to you!
+This is prophethood and not a kingdom."
 Abu Sufyan had never seen such an awesome sight before, and with his pagan reflexes, and extremely limited vision, could interpret it only in terms of material power.
 But he realized that the game for him and the idolaters was over at last, and the only important thing now was to save his and their lives.

-Abu Sufyan rushed back to Makkah, and entering the precincts of the Kaaba, called out aloud: “O Makkans!
+Abu Sufyan rushed back to Makkah, and entering the precincts of the Kaaba, called out aloud: "O Makkans!
 Muhammad has arrived with his army, and you have no power to oppose him.
-Those of you who enter my house, would be safe from harm, and now only your unconditional surrender can save you from massacre.”
+Those of you who enter my house, would be safe from harm, and now only your unconditional surrender can save you from massacre."

-Abu Sufyan was surrounded by other citizens of Makkah, and one of them asked him: “Your house can accommodate only a few people.
-How can so many people find sanctuary in it?”
-He said: “All those people who stay in their own houses or enter the precincts of the Kaaba, would also be safe.”
+Abu Sufyan was surrounded by other citizens of Makkah, and one of them asked him: "Your house can accommodate only a few people.
+How can so many people find sanctuary in it?"
+He said: "All those people who stay in their own houses or enter the precincts of the Kaaba, would also be safe."
 This ordinance meant that all that the idolaters would have to do to save their lives, would be to stay indoors, and to refrain from challenging the invaders.

 Mohammed, who knew not what resistance he might meet with, made a careful distribution of his forces as he approached Mecca.
 While the main body marched directly forward, strong detachments advanced over the hills on each side.
 To Ali who commanded a large body of cavalry, was confided the sacred banner, which he was to plant on Mount Hadjun, and maintain it there until joined by the Prophet.
 Express orders were given to all the generals to practice forbearance, and in no instance to make the first attack.

 Muhammad, the Messenger of God, entered Makkah from the north.
 Usama, the son of his friend and the martyr of Mootah, Zayd bin Haritha, was riding pillion with him.
-Muhammad's head was bowed low, and he was reciting the chapter from Qur’an called “The Victory.”
+Muhammad's head was bowed low, and he was reciting the chapter from Qur’an called "The Victory."

     Indeed, We have granted you a clear triumph ˹O Prophet˺